 Behaviour and Movement

 Unpredictability is a classic way of creating something that instils fear.
 As the famous Lovecraft quote goes, ‘the oldest and strongest kind of fear, is fear of the unknown’.
 This can be hard to implement in gaming, as monsters must be coded to act according to certain parameters which can be learned by the player.
-It’s nigh on impossible to create something truly unpredictable, but some designers find ways to give an effective impression of this.
+You can hide monsters in shadow or create feelings of disorientation, but it’s nigh on impossible to create something truly unpredictable, but some designers find ways to give an effective impression of this.

 Frictional Games’ Soma has a strong example in Terry Akers.
 Incidentally Mr Akers was voted to be Frictional Games best monster.
 His behaviour is a major part of this.
 The physical monster design is great, but nothing we haven’t seen before.
 The monster is blind and slow.
 This is until Terry detects the player via sound, at which point he moves incredibly fast.
 This can be as small a noise as turning on/off the flashlight.
 He also has a ‘hiding state’ wherein he will stalk the player from a distance.
 This is until you make a mistake, after which he sprints after you.
 These features combine to make a great monster design, as you will constantly be on edge.